MetaCenterCloudPuppet/cesnet-kerberos/README.markdown

 kadmin must be collocated with KDC, see [Beginning with Kerberos](#beginning-with-kerberos). *krb5.conf* can be overriden after the successfull installation.
 Another option is to bootstrap manually - copying host keys from admin server to KDC slaves.

-TODO: kerberos resource for principal and boostrap process is not implemented.
+TODO: bootstrap process is not implemented.
 For now the manual intervention is still needed.

 There is no special care for the password parameters (*master\_password*, *remote\_password*).